 Helpers often present their measurement of progress potential with their proposition, which as we’ve mentioned is really progress offered, from a sales perspective.
 For instance “9 out of 10 dentists recommend our toothpaste for freshest results”.

 Relating to value

-Building on this perspective, we can interpret judgments of progress potential as forecasts of future value (co-) creation.
+In the progress economy, we view value as emerging through progress.
+We therefore interpret judgments of progress potential as forecasts of future value (co-) creation.